tianyaochou/resume/main.typ

   end: "Aug, 2020"
 )[
   Internship working on an in-house programming language
-  - Fix many bugs in various parts in the compiler
+  - Fixed many bugs in various parts in the compiler
   - Algorithm for checking mutability of variables
 ]
 #datedItem(